nanome-ai/plugin-loaders/README.md

 # Nanome - Loaders

+### A linux-only molecule loader plugin for Nanome through a URL or a Drag-and-Drop Web Interface.

+This works for both Nanome & Nanome Curie (Quest edition).

 - URL Loader will load a molecule from RCSB, by its molecular code
 - Web Loader will start a web server.
 Other people can upload molecules to it, and they will appear in Nanome